drevops/vortex/.scaffold/docs/content/README.md

   <span>DrevOps<sup>&reg;</sup></span>
 </h1>

-DrevOps is a project template for [Drupal](https://drupal.org) that is designed to streamline the development process for building high-quality Drupal websites.
+DrevOps is a project scaffold for [Drupal](https://drupal.org) that is designed to streamline the development process for building high-quality Drupal websites.

 The template is validated through automated tests, ensuring all tooling and